christina-ml/pokemon-outside-class/README.md

 * Add some background colors/images, fonts, borders
 * Change CSS Grid layout, add/move elements.
 * Include additional information from the API that might be interesting - maybe in the Details section?
+* Find tallest/heaviest Pokémon

 ### Pokemon Selector section
 * Have text input work for capitalized letters when searching/filtering the Pokémon list

+### Details section
+* Change the background color of the Pokémon's image based on what [type](https://pokemon.fandom.com/wiki/Types) they are

 ### Add to Team section
 * Can't add more than 5 pokémon to team